Last Updated June 2nd, 2021

 Edit: Prime Day 2021 will be June 21st and 22nd.

 Prime Day, which started in 2015, is Amazon’s own Cyber Monday.
-This year Prime Day covers two days: July 15th and 16th.
 This “holiday” has seen continued growth year over year in sales and revenue, which is great for Amazon retailers.
 Unfortunately, this added success comes with a price: more and more sellers are flocking to Amazon in droves.
-That drives up competition and as a result, advertising spend.
+That drives up competition and, as a result, advertising spend.

 How to Plan for Prime Day

 Do you have a plan?
-Amazon experts estimate that Prime Day generated roughly $4.2 billion USD in 2018, up from $1 billion USD the year prior, and there are countless other statistics that make Prime Day important for retailers.
+Amazon experts estimate that Prime Day generated more than $7 billion USD in 2019, up from $4.19 billion USD the year prior, and there are countless other statistics that make Prime Day important for retailers.
 If you do not have a strategy in place here are a few tips to get you ready to sell.

 1. Get Ready for Early Prime Day Deals